Optimal policies for Bayesian olfactory search in turbulent flows: Methods

 For our purposes, the agent is a model insect living on an $N_x \times N_y$ grid with spacings $\Delta x$ and $\Delta y$ (see Fig.~\ref{fig:schematic}).
 The source is fixed at a point $\mathbf{r}_0$.
 The state of the agent is its relative position with respect to the source $\mathbf{s} \equiv \mathbf{r}-\mathbf{r}_0$, with $\mathbf{r}$ the agent location.
 The actions are to simply to move to an adjacent grid point, $A= \{ (\Delta x ,0), (-\Delta x,0), (0,\Delta y), (0,-\Delta y)\},$ so that after taking action $\mathbf{a}$ the new state is $\mathbf{s}' = \mathbf{s} + \mathbf{a}$ with probability 1 --- unless it attempts to leave the grid, in which case the agent is unmoved, or if it has found the source.
 The state of occupying the same gridpoint as the source is treated as an \emph{absorbing} state, which is to say that no action will change the state. (more details are given in the Appendix.)

 The agent also receives a reward $R(s,a)$ for taking an action, which is \emph{discounted} by a factor $0<\gamma < 1$.
-We set the reward to be unity for finding the source, and zero otherwise (other choices are easily seen to be equivalent, provided $\gamma<1$ --- see Appendix).
+We set the reward to be unity for finding the source, and zero otherwise (other choices are easily seen to be equivalent, provided $\gamma<1$ --- see Appendix \ref{app:rewards}).
 This sets up an optimization problem, namely to craft a \emph{policy} for choosing actions which maximizes the expected total reward \be \mathbb{E} [R_{tot}] = \sum_{t=0}^\infty \gamma^t \mathbb{E}[R(s_t,a_t)] = \mathbb{E}[\gamma^{T-1}], \ee where $T$ is the arrival time to the source.
-The discount factor helps to regularize the problem by ensuring that the sum converges, and its value sets the extent to which the agent should prioritize immediate rewards vis-\`a-vis future rewards.
+The discount factor helps to regularize POMDPs by reducing the influence of times far in the future, and its value sets the extent to which the agent should prioritize immediate rewards vis-\`a-vis future rewards.
 This preference for short- or long-term rewards is quantified by a characteristic time called the \emph{horizon} $\sim 1/\log \gamma^{-1} \simeq 1/(1-\gamma)$.
-In this work, we will treat $\gamma$ as a tuneable hyperparameter.
-It is an important technical point that we are not minimizing the mean arrival time $\langle T \rangle$, but rather maximizing a proxy $\langle \gamma^T \rangle.$ (Note that in the limit $\gamma \to 1$, the two objectives are equivalent, provided that the typical $T$ does not diverge in this limit.)
-In this sense, we are effectively treating $\gamma$ as a hyperparameter for optimizing the mean arrival time; an alternative viewpoint would be to consider $\gamma$ to be a parameter of the physical environment, each value of which defines a separate problem.
+Rewards which are earned at times in the future beyond the horizon are suppressed in the decision-making process.
+We refer the reader to Appendix \ref{app:rewards} for further discussion.